drewby/win10Challenge/README.md

 provided by Stream Analytics and PowerBI,, we were able to handle 1000s of votes in a very short period of time.

-The app can be improved.
-This was a learning project and would be great to get it on the latest releases of ASP.NET vNext (currently app is written for Beta4).
+The app can be improved as this was a learning project.
+It would be great to get it on the latest releases of ASP.NET vNext (currently app is written for Beta4).
 Also it could be made more generic as to handle other voting scenarios, made more secure, native client apps, etc.